 - Children in the court system

 - Children missing from education

 - Children with family members in prison

 - Child Sexual Exploitation

 - Child Criminal Exploitation County Lines

 - Domestic Abuse

 - Homelessness

 - So called 'Honour Based Violence' inclusive of Female Genital Mutilation, Forced Marriage and practises such as Breast Ironing.

 - Preventing Radicalisation

 - Peer on Peer Abuse

-- Sexual Violence and Sexual Harassment
+- Sexual violence and sexual harassment between children in schools and colleges

+- What is sexual violence and sexual harassment?

+- Upskirting

+- The response to a report of sexual violence or sexual harassment

 - Additional advice and support

-(KCSIE 2018)
+(KCSIE 2019)